God’s Amazing Ways

 “Blue-berries and Blue-splashes”

 Next came the reward of our labors – the pool!
 We quickly went to the Otts’ house (right across the road), got changed, and plunged ourselves into the blue depths… aahhhh!
 It felt so good!
-Ever since Titus was born, we have wanted to put him in, because we have heard that if you put a baby in the pool early on, Mrs. Tammy and Titusthey will remember the swimming motions they used in the womb and it will actually be a lot easier to teach them.
-We got to put him in this time, and were a little surprised by his response: he liked it! 🙂 We also got to work with Bethany and Hannah with some of their swimming fears – things like getting water in their face, having the “big girls” let go of them, and using only one floatation device instead of Learning to like the water :)two! 🙂 Susanna and Lauren worked on things like back floating, etc. The cool water was simply refreshing, and since “the desire accomplished is sweet to the soul,” we all enjoyed the reward of our labors immensely!
+Ever since Titus was born, we have wanted to put him in, because we have heard that if you put a baby in the pool early on, they will remember the swimming motions they used in the womb and it will actually be a lot easier to teach them.
+We got to put him in this time, and were a little surprised by his response: he liked it! 🙂 We also got to work with Bethany and Hannah with some of their swimming fears – things like getting water in their face, having the “big girls” let go of them, and using only one floatation device instead of two! 🙂 Susanna and Lauren worked on things like back floating, etc. The cool water was simply refreshing, and since “the desire accomplished is sweet to the soul,” we all enjoyed the reward of our labors immensely!

 One thing I really appreciated about that day was how Daddy and Mommy provided a reward at the end of the project.
 At the FEW conference last weekend, during a session on family harmony while working together, we were challenged to find rewards for the diligent ones at the completion of a long task.
-Even though it would have been Little Miss Bethany on her favorite boat :)easier to just go home after picking, and not go through having to do all of the laundry from 10 soaked people, 🙂 when the offer came up, Mom worked it out so we could do it.
+Even though it would have been easier to just go home after picking, and not go through having to do all of the laundry from 10 soaked people, 🙂 when the offer came up, Mom worked it out so we could do it.
 Thank you, Mommy!

 Special thanks to the Ott family for bringing their joy and enthusiasm to the blueberry field, letting us use their pool, and for taking the pictures for this blog post when we were so smart as to forget our camera at such a memorable time!! :)